Lullabot/trusty32-lamp/README.md

 Setup instructions
 ------------------

+This Vagrant box will always support the latest versions of VirtualBox and Vagrant, which are both updated regularly.
+If you encounter any problems while following the instructions below, please double-check that you are using the latest versions of VirtualBox and Vagrant.

 Each modification in the Vagrantfile is marked with an all-caps header such as PRIVATE NETWORK.
 Use this to easily jump around in the file.